devleaks/cockpitdecks-docs/docs/Button/Button Representations/Weather.md

 This representation fetches all weather-related datarefs from the simulator (wind layers, cloud layers, weather conditions, more than 100 datarefs) for a location or region and attempt to automagically generate a METAR from the collected data.

 To collect and monitor such an amount of datarefs, Cockpitdecks uses the X-Plane Web API, only available from release 12.1.1 onwards.

+> [!WARNING] X-Plane Weather
+> X-Plane Weather is currently heavily modified by Laminar.
+The following representation may not work reliably and may need revisions.

+This Representation is provided as an extension in the cockpitdecks_xp package (xp=X-Plane, since it is specific to weather as provided by X-Plane).